habemus-papadum/stack-notebook/README.md

 As I write this, it is Oct.
 15, 2017 -- If you are still relying on the repo 3-4 months from now, you are asking for trouble...

+## todo
+* zeromq logic -- check if zeromq exists, if not test if system provides zeromq
+* linux -- clean box for zeromq, gmp
+* prompt for long operations
+* dyld path when running

+* test chart, custom project, internals
+* fleshout caveats